 By offering valuable complementary services and adding regular recurring monthly revenue to your business, you’ll be freer to spend less time prospecting for new leads and more time serving your existing clients.
 Not only that but establishing predictable sources of recurring income can do wonders for your stress levels.

-I have a new course out called Starting, Running and Growing a Web Design Business which has more information and ideas on making money as a web designer – click that link and get the course with a huge 87% reduction!
+I have a course out called Make Money Running A Web Design Business which has more information and ideas on making money as a web designer.

 What additional services can you offer to your clients?
 Please share your thoughts and questions in the comments below.